Model 1914 grenade: Post-World War II

 After World War II, the M1914 was completely retired in favor of other designs, such as the RGD-5 grenade.
 However, inert versions of the M1914 were used for training up until the 1980s.

 Variants

 M1914/30

-The M1914/30 is a variant of the M1914 that uses TNT instead of Picric Acid.
+The M1914/30 is a variant of the M1914 that uses TNT instead of picric acid.
 Otherwise, it is exactly the same as the M1914.

 M1917 Chemical

-The M1917 is a modified and larger M1914 that expels chemical gas when it "detonates".
-The primary chemical agent in this grenade is 500g of Chloropicrin, which is an irritant.
+The M1917 is a modified and larger M1914 that expels chemical gas when it bursts.
+The primary chemical agent in this grenade is 500 g of chloropicrin, which is an irritant and choking agent.
 The M1917 can be told apart from the M1914 because it is larger than the M1914 and has a skull and crossbones on it with the Russian word for chemical underneath the image.

 Fragmentation Sleeve

 The M1914 has an optional fragmentation sleeve that turns the M1914 into a fragmentation grenade.
 The sleeve's pattern was later used on the RGD-33 grenade's fragmentation sleeve.